-The DMX_DIR statement specifies the location that PowerExchange uses to read and store data maps.
+The DMX\DIR statement specifies the location in which PowerExchange stores data maps.

-DMX DIR=location
+DMX DIR=directory

-Value: For the location variable, enter one of the following values, based on the operating system:
+Value: For the directory value, enter one of the following types of values, depending on your operating system:

-- i5/0S.
-The library name for the data maps.
-Maximum length is 10 characters. - Default is STDATAMAPS. - Linux, UNIX, and Windows.
-The fully qualified path that contains the data maps.
+For an IBM i (i5/OS) system, enter the name of the library for data maps.
+Maximum length is 10 characters.

+The default value is STDATAMAPS.

+For a Linux, UNIX, or Windows system, enter the path and name of the directory that contains data maps.
 Maximum length is 512 characters.

-On Linux and UNIX, default is ./datamaps.
+The default value on Linux and UNIX is ./datamaps, and the default value on Windows is .\datamaps.

-On Windows, default is .\datamaps.